 A Vegan Heavy Cream Substitute

-If you’re looking a good vegan substitute for heavy cream, full-fat coconut milk is your best choice.
+And a bonus #6: if you’re looking a good vegan substitute for heavy cream, full-fat coconut milk is your best choice.

 It has a similar thickness and works well in just about any recipe that calls for heavy cream.
 Just remember it will lend a coconut flavor to whatever you’re making.